Isabelle-Moura/buscar-medicos/README.md

 👉 Before we start our documentation, I would like to dedicate this whole project to:

 - **God, Jesus, and Blessed Mary**.
-- To my beautiful and wonderful family: **Mom, Nana, Jessie, Grandpa, and Grandma**.
+- My beautiful and wonderful family: **Mom, Nana, Jessie, Grandpa, and Grandma**.
 I love you guys so badly!
 - And, last but not least, to all of my amazing teachers: **Prof. Alberto Timóteo, Prof. Lucas Ferreira, and Prof. Marcos Azevedo (Marcão)**,

 ### Without you guys, this wouldn't be possible.
 Thank you 💖💖💖!!!